-5 ways you create change with student dataSOS International is undertaking the biggest ever piece of research into student attitudes and opinions towards sustainability, climate change, their education and their jobs.
-Here’s five suggestions of how you can take local or global action using the data we’ll collect.
+5 ways you create change with student dataSOS International conducts research into students’ attitudes and opinions towards sustainability and climate change, in relation to their education and their jobs.
+Here are five suggestions on how you can take local or global action using the data we collect.

 1. Read students’ mind

-OK so the survey won’t give you super powers, but it will give you insights into student opinions and attitudes.
-You’ll better understand the things they’re concerned about and their expectations.
-This will help you discover information that you can use to build common ground between you and students, so that you can develop communications, campaigns and projects that help meet their vision of what a sustainable and just future looks like.
+OK so the survey won’t give you superpowers, but it gives you insights into student opinions and attitudes.
+You better understand the things they’re concerned about and their expectations.
+This helps you discover information that you can use to build common ground between you and students, so that you can develop communications, campaigns and projects that help meet their vision of what a sustainable and just future looks like.

 Building a case for action on sustainability often means proving a need for that action – why is it necessary?
 The data can be used to strengthen your argument by drawing on valid and vast data from students around the world.
-For those working in education who want to transform the curriculum, or those wanting to inspire and empower young people and students to take actions, or those in business and industry who want to adopt new ways of sustainable working, you’re going to need a strong rationale as to why this is worth the effort.
-This data will strengthen your argument.
+For those working in education who want to transform the curriculum, or those wanting to inspire and empower young people and students to take actions, you’re going to need a strong rationale as to why this is worth the effort.
+This data strengthens your argument.

 3. Get cash and resources

 If you’re asking for money or resources to support your sustainability work, you need a strong purpose and argument for why you need this money.
 Whether you’re a sustainability manager at a university, or a student wanting to set up a new sustainability group, or a charity applying for grant funding to engage more youth in environmental issues, the person with the money is more likely to say yes if you have robust data that shows there’s a need for action.
-NUS-UK got £5m (!) of funding to initiate 25 transformational sustainability programs & campaigns across England, using data about student opinions and attitudes as the basis of their request for funding.
+NUS-UK recieved £5m (!) of funding to initiate 25 transformational sustainability programs & campaigns across England, using data about student opinions and attitudes as the basis of their request for funding.

 4. Know your impact